veracity/veracity-documentation/sections/dataworkbench/apiendpoints.md

     "totalPages": 100
 ```

-<a name="ingest"></a> To get data ingest endpoint for current workspace, call the https://api.veracity.com/veracity/dw/gateway/api/v1/workspaces/{workspaceId}/Ingest endpoint providing the ID of the workspace.
+### <a name="ingest"></a> To get data ingest endpoint for current workspace

+Call the https://api.veracity.com/veracity/dw/gateway/api/v1/workspaces/{workspaceId}/Ingest endpoint providing the ID of the workspace.

 In the request, you must provide:
 * [Authorization and authentication](authentication.md)